BryanWilhite/Blog/presentation/entry/2016/2016-11-15-mathematica-and-my-calculus-work-from-1988.md

 ---json
 {
-  "author": "@BryanWilhite",
+  "documentId": 0,
+  "title": "Mathematica and My Calculus Work from 1988", "documentShortName": "2016-11-15-mathematica-and-my-calculus-work-from-1988", "fileName": "index.html",
+  "path": "./entry/2016-11-15-mathematica-and-my-calculus-work-from-1988",
+  "date": "2016-11-16T06:42:00.328Z",
+  "modificationDate": "2016-11-16T06:42:00.328Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2016-11-15-mathematica-and-my-calculus-work-from-1988",
-  "content": "I have been struggling off and on for decades with adjusting my lifestyle so I can go back and digitize/update my mathematics notes from college.
+  "tag": "{\r\n  \"extract\": \"I have been struggling off and on for decades with adjusting my lifestyle so I can go back and digitize/update my mathematics notes from college.
 I tried at least three times to get into this and failed.
 Finally, I can declare success.
-Here is problem #2...", "inceptDate": "2016-11-15T22:42:00.3284484-08:00", "isPublished": true,
+Here is problem #2...\"\r\n}"
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "mathematica-and-my-calculus-work-from-1988",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Mathematica and My Calculus Work from 1988" }
+}
 ---

+# Mathematica and My Calculus Work from 1988

 I have been struggling off and on for decades with adjusting my lifestyle so I can go back and digitize/update my mathematics notes from college.
 I tried at least three times to get into this and failed.
 Finally, I can declare success.
 Here is problem #21 from chapter 1 section 1 (1.1) in [*Calculus with Analytical Geometry*](https://www.researchgate.net/publication/44500439_Calculus_with_analytic_geometry_Robert_Ellis_Denny_Gulick), 3rd.
 Edition, Robert Ellis &amp; Denny Gulick:
 [<img alt="Mathematica - UCSB Math 3 Series 01.01 (Fall 1988) #21" src="https://farm6.staticflickr.com/5817/31013417745_b807719762_o_d.png">](https://www.flickr.com/photos/wilhite/31013417745/in/dateposted-public/ "Mathematica - UCSB Math 3 Series 01.01 (Fall 1988) #21")